-Geometry, spatial relations, logic, proof, congruence, transformations, polygons, circles, and the dimensions of various figures.
+412 Geometry, spatial relations, logic, proof, congruence, transformations, polygons, circles, and the dimensions of various figures.
 This course reviews Algebra 1 content on a regular basis.
 Students not planning on taking Pre-Calculus should take Geometry.
 Prerequisite: At least a C in Algebra 1 or Algebra 1, Part 2.
-Yearlong course.

-- \415 PRE-CALCULUS.
+\415 PRE-CALCULUS.
 An elective which follows Algebra I and II and Geometry.
-It prepares - \416 students for college work in mathematics.
+It prepares \416 students for college work in mathematics.
 The structure of the number system is stressed.
 Topics include sequences and series, mathematical induction, vectors, and trigonometry.
 A graphing calculator is required.

-\\Prerequisites: At least a grade C in Algebra II and Geometry.\
+Prerequisites: At least a grade C in Algebra II and Geometry.
+Yearlong course.
+1.0 credit

-1.0 credit - \417 ADVANCED PLACEMENT CALCULUS AB.
-Covers differentiation and integration and some of their - \418 applications.
+\417 ADVANCED PLACEMENT CALCULUS AB.
+Covers differentiation and integration and some of their \418 applications.
 Limits and analytic geometry also receive quite a bit of attention.
 Students taking this course may take the Advanced Placement exam and should be able to test out of at least one semester of college calculus.
 A graphing calculator is required.
+This is a weighted course.

 Prerequisite: At least a grade C in Pre-Calculus.
+Yearlong course.

 \422 ADVANCED PLACEMENT CALCULUS BC.
 Students will explore the concepts, methods, and applications of differential and integral calculus, including topics such as parametric, polar, and vector functions, and series.
 Students will perform experiments and investigations and solve problems by applying their knowledge and skills.
 Students taking this course may take the Advanced Placement exam and should be able to test out of at least one semester of college calculus.
 A graphing calculator is required.
+This is a weighted course.
 Prerequisite: AP Calculus AB.

+One semester.
 421 STATISTICS.
 The purpose of this course is to introduce students to the major concepts and tools for collecting, analyzing and drawing conclusions from data by exploring data, planning a study, producing models and confirming models by statistical inference.
 This academic course prepares students for either college or the world of work.
 A T1-83+ or T1-84 graphing calculator is required.
 Prerequisite: At least a C in Algebra II.